 - Cleaning and maintenance work in the shelter

 - Animal enrichment and exercise activities

 Love Volunteers welcomes those who wish to give their time and energy to help protect and conserve the native wildlife of Australia.
 The program is strictly limited to those 18 years and over due to the nature of the work and risks inherent in working with wild and injured animals.

 This project is best suited to those who are either pursuing a career in animal conservation/zoological studies, or who simply wish to explore an interest in this field.
 However, the project is open to all and does not require participants to have specific education, qualifications or experience, as you will be shown everything you need to know by one of local project leaders.
 Importantly though, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

-A current tetanus vaccination record is required as a full COVID vaccination.
+A current tetanus vaccination is highly recommended.